MrYoda/apuppet-android/README.md

 The aPuppet Premium:

 * is seamlessly integrated into Headwind MDM as a module;
-* automatically starts by a command from the remote server;
+* automatically starts by executing a command from the remote server;
 * doesn't require user interaction and is suitable for kiosk devices;
 * supports any HTTPS certificates.